da-phil/Behavioral-Cloning/writeup_template.md

 The second model I tried out was the one proposed in NVIDIAS [paper "End to End Learning for Self-Driving Cars" (2016)](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

 Both models include ELU layers to introduce nonlinearity and the data is normalized in the models using a Keras lambda layer.
-Additionally I used dropout layer to prevent overfitting in both networks.
+Additionally I used dropout layers to prevent overfitting in both networks.

-**Comma.AI Model**
+**comma.AI model**

 | Layer         		     |     Description                         |
 |:---------------------:|:---------------------------------------------:|